 Diana Butler Bass, PhD, author of Grateful: The Transformative Power of Giving Thanks, writes books on spirituality, religion, and culture.
-She has appeared on CNN, MSNBC, PBS, and CBS, and heard on NPR, CBC and Sirius XM.
+She has appeared on CNN, MSNBC, PBS, and CBS, and been heard on NPR, CBC and Sirius XM.
 She lives in Alexandria, Va.

 Stefan Bechtel, co-author of Through a Glass, Darkly, has co-authored more than ten books, including Mr. Hornaday’s War and Redemption Alley.
-His work has appeared in Esquire, The Washington Post, and other publications.
+His work has appeared in Esquire, the Washington Post, and other publications.

 Kathleen Belew, author of Bring the War Home, is assistant professor of history at the University of Chicago.
 She specializes in the recent history of the United States, examining the long aftermath of warfare.

 Barbara L. Bellows, author of Two Charlestonians at War, is also the coauthor of God and General Longstreet: The Lost Cause and the Southern Mind and the author of Benevolence among Slaveholders: Caring for the Poor in Charleston, 1760–1860 and A Talent for Living: Josephine Pinckney and the Charleston Literary Tradition.

 John Benditt is the author of The Boatmaker, which received the 2016 Goldberg Prize.
 Before embarking on his fiction-writing career he was an editor at Scientific American and Science and editor-in-chief of Technology Review: MIT’s Magazine of Innovation.